syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/filtering-data.md

 {% endhighlight %}
 {% highlight c# tabtitle="Data.cs" %}
 {% include code-snippet/mention/filtering-data/filter-type/filter-type.cs %}
+{% endhighlight %}
 {% endtabs %}

 ![Change filter type](../images/filter-type.png)

 ## Allow spacing between search

-While filtering, you can allow the space in the middle of mention while searching the data in the dataSource by using the [AllowSpaces](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_AllowSpaces) property.
-If the datasource data doesn't matches, with the mention element data the popup will be hidden.
+While filtering, you can allow the space in the middle of the mention while searching the data in the data source by using the [AllowSpaces](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_AllowSpaces) property.
+If the data source does not match with the mentioned element data, the popup will be hidden.

 > By default, the `AllowSpaces` property is disabled, and the space ends the mention control search.